the-expanse/SideQuestWiki/How-To-Submit-Games.md

 Change it to
 `https://xpan.cc/version-webhook/VERSION_CODE/BIG_LONG_TOKEN`

 Just replace `VERSION_CODE` with your incremented version code and leave the `BIG_LONG_TOKEN` the same as the webhook url you copied.
-It accepts GET and POST requests and you can also optionally include a JSON payload with the url property to also update the URL of the APK file.
+It accepts GET and POST requests and you can also optionally include a JSON payload with the url property to update the URL of the APK file.
 It will remove any existing app urls with type `APK` and add the new one specified in the JSON payload.

 Here is a sample curl request: